ilovespectra/portals/README.md

 From a builder's perspective, there's no easier way to begin building in the metaverse than right in your browser window.
 Big up Portals crew for all your support.
 I hope this walkthrough helps new builders in the space!
 <br><br>
 ## Portals Assets

+There are some limitations on the size objects you import.
+Try to shoot for objects less than 10MB, ideally around 1mb or smaller.
 I've begun to compile some of the GLB's that I've enjoyed working with in Portals.
 You can check it out [here](https://sketchfab.com/denverhnt/collections/portals-assets-4a4599d245f64d6bb0ea6ccdce0400bd).
 <br><br>
 If you like what I did here, you can buy me a coffee by donating SPL tokens to `tanny.sol`